 - Are you fighting over your children just to hurt your ex?

-Make sure you fighting because your truly believe that is what is in their
+Make sure you fighting because you truly believe that is what is in their best interest.

 - You move to a cheaper home